 When choosing your next knowledge base solution, keep in mind the technology component is just one part of the equation.
 The content within the knowledge base is equally as important, and oftentimes that piece does not come with the technology purchase.
 Pairing your knowledge base endeavor with a centralized content strategy will allow for your institution to create, update, manage, and disseminate content in an orderly and operationalized manner.

 Banks and Credit Unions that partner with SilverCloud have seen tremendous success in large part due to the emphasis on a central content assembly process.
 In this process, one individual or team of individuals is designated as a Content Architect for all policies and procedures.
-Routing all content through this centralized structure ensures accountability and a methodical process for document review that can be assigned to various subject matter experts (SMEs) via a routing feature within the Employee Support Center.
+Routing all content through this centralized structure ensures accountability and a methodical process for document review that can be assigned to various subject matter experts (SMEs) via a routing feature within Employee Knowledge Management.

 The Benefits of a Knowledge Base